Peripartum cardiomyopathy: Signs and symptoms

+postpartum period are caused by peripartum cardiomyopathy.

 For these reasons, it is paramount that clinicians hold a high suspicion of PPCM in any peri- or postpartum patient where unusual or unexplained symptoms or presentations occur.

 Diagnosis

 The following screening tool may be useful to patients and medical professionals in determining the need to take further action to diagnose symptoms:

+Initial evaluation should include blood work.
+PPCM is a diagnosis of exclusion, meaning that other conditions need to be evaluated and ruled out before this diagnosis will be used.
+Anemia, electrolyte abnormalities, thyroid dysfunction, and renal or liver dysfunction need to be ruled out.
+Further testing can also include a chest x-ray, brain natriuretic peptide levels (which are usually elevated), EKG, echocardiogram, cardiac MRI, and cardiac catheterization.
+There is no specific test to get a diagnosis of PPCM.

+Genetic testing is indicated in mothers who have peripartum cardiomyopathy to possibly identify pathogenic genetic variants that predispose one to heart failure in pregnancy and allow other family members to be screened if such pathogenic variants exist.

 Ultrasound

+An echocardiography (or an ultrasound of the heart) is the initial diagnostic test of choice in evaluating peripartum cardiomyopathy.
+The echocardiogram shows reduced systolic function and often left ventricular dilation.

 Treatment

 Early detection and treatment are associated with higher rates of recovery and decreased morbidity and mortality.

 Treatment for PPCM is similar to treatment for congestive heart failure.
 Conventional heart failure treatment includes the use of diuretics, beta blockers (B-B), and angiotensin-converting enzyme inhibitors (ACE-I) after delivery.
 Diuretics, preferably furosemide, help the body to get rid of excess water weight and also lower blood pressure.
+Fluid restriction is also used to help limit excess water in the body.
+Using diuretics during pregnancy needs to be done carefully, as diuretics can impair blood flow to the placenta which could potentially cause harm to the fetus.
+Hydrochlorothiazide and furosemide are safe during pregnancy and breastfeeding.
 ACE-I and B-B improve blood circulation and contribute to the reversal of the immune system dysfunction associated with PPCM.
 If ACE-I is not well tolerated by the patient, it can be replaced by angiotensin receptor blockers (ARB).
+ACE-I and ARBs are contraindicated during pregnancy and breastfeeding, but can be used during the postpartum period as long as breastfeeding is not occurring.
 Hydralazine with nitrates may replace ACE-I in breastfeeding mothers or before delivery; however, evidence suggests that this course of treatment may not be as effective as ACE-I but beneficial when necessary.

 If EF is less than 35%, anticoagulation is indicated, as there is a greater risk of developing left ventricular thrombi (blood clots).
 Sometimes implantation of a left ventricular assist device (LVAD) or even heart transplant also becomes necessary.